nhjschulz/cfsm/README.md

 Mario can change his appearance into various different characters to gain super powers.
 He starts small Mario without powers.
 He changes to a different appearance with a specific power by collecting items.
-Mario also earns coins by collecting items and gets an additional life if he collects more than 5000 of them.
+Mario earns coins by collecting items and gets an additional life if he collects more than 5000 of them.
 If an empowered Mario hits a monster, he loses the power and changes back to small Mario.
 If small Mario hits a monster, he loses a life.
 If